 First of all, in 2018, General Mills bought pet food maker Blue Buffalo.
 And they promptly froze their dividend to help fund the acquisition.

 Furthermore, in 2019, Kraft Heinz cut its dividend by a whopping 36%.
-The CEO sited profit shortfalls and the need to improve the company’s financial position.
+The CEO said profit shortfalls and the need to improve the company’s financial position were to blame.

-Finally, due to the events of 2020, these companies got a boost.
+On the other hand, due to the more recent global health crisis, these companies got a boost.
 Why?
 Because of increased at-home meal preparation.
 And a return to older and trusted food brands.

 No one knows for sure what the trends will be going forward.
-But, I do know that frozen and reduced dividends do not equate to steady dividend income and dividend growth.
+But, I do know that frozen and reduced dividends do not equate to steady dividend income or dividend growth.

-Those characteristics are no longer universally true.
-Until 2020, the sector was pressured for growth due to a variety of reasons.
+Since the sector has been pressured for growth due to a variety of reasons.
 For example:

 - Changing consumer preferences